 - Some countries, such as the United States, are already in the grip of the problem.
 Such countries need to investigate cases as well as prevent further proliferation of rogue online pharmacies. - 2.
 Some countries are not yet afflicted but likely will be as the more affected countries clamp down on online pharmacies, and operators seek a weaker regulatory environment.
-These countries need to be aware of the problem and the prophylactic measures that may be implemented.3 - 3.
-Still other countries may not believe that they are afflicted when, in reality, they simply have failed to detect illegal Internet operations within their borders.
-These countries need to understand how to recognize the problem and then proceed with investigative efforts and preventative measures for the future.
+These countries need to be aware of the problem and the prophylactic measures that may be implemented.2

 The experience of one state in the United States is illustrative.
-After Internet pharmacies began operating in the state, regulatory and law enforcement authorities did not respond in a timely or dispositive manner.
-This led more online operators to be drawn to that state, where they have flourished.
+After Internet pharmacies began operating in the state, regulatory and law enforcement authorities did